Runalyze/admin-docs/checkout.rst

 Required tools
 --------------
-Whereas our official release contains all required dependencies, developers and users of our dev version need to install them themselves.
+Whereas our official release contains all required dependencies, developers and users of our dev version need to install them themselves. npm, bower and grunt are required in some branches and for some future release.

 * `composer <https://getcomposer.org/doc/00-intro.md#system-requirements>`_
 * `npm <https://nodejs.org/download/>`_